nationalparkservice/iyore/README.md

 03 piglet : Chapters/03 In Which Pooh and Piglet Go Hunting and Nearly Catch a Woozle/piglet-quotes.txt
 ```

-Here are the different types of arguments you can give to restrict the values for a field:
+Here are the different types of arguments you can give to restrict the values for a field.
+These are referred to as **filters**:

  Argument          |                                   Meaning, for each Entry
 ------------------ | ---------------------------------------------------------------------------------------------------